mozilla/sccache/README.md

 set(CMAKE_MSVC_DEBUG_INFORMATION_FORMAT Embedded)
 ```

-And you can build you code as usual without any additonal flags in the command line, useful for IDEs.
+And you can build code as usual without any additional flags in the command line, useful for IDEs.

 ---